 You have already had a total of six months of mortgage payment holidays (deferral)

-If you’ve already taken a total of six months payment holidays, please do not fill in the form for another as it will automatically be declined.
+If you’ve already taken a total of six months payment holidays, we will not be able to offer you another one.

 If you’re still worried about meeting your future mortgage payments please call us on the number below as soon as possible, to talk through your options.